Aadniz/pineapple-passive-packet-scanner/README.md

-*Version 2.2 is out!
-It's a completely re-work, recreation from scratch*

 # Pineapple Passive Packet Scanner
 Passive packet scanner is a cli script meant to capture WPA handshakes without utilizing deauthentication.
 It uses the aircrack commands, put them as threads and looks at the output after the thread is killed.